 To be considered an “eligible student,” you must be a U.S. citizen or permanent resident and be enrolled at least half–time at the college.
 Students who attend NCNM on an F–1 Visa (foreign students) are not eligible to participate in federal student aid programs.

-Change of Program Track & Adding/Dropping Courses – Affect on Financial Aid
+Change of Program Track & Adding/Dropping Courses – Effect on Financial Aid

 Students receiving federal financial aid must provide their Student Status Change Form or Add/Drop Form and schedule a meeting with the Financial Aid Office staff to discuss program changes that may affect their eligibility for financial aid.
 Students must continue to make satisfactory academic policies, and maintain at least half-time enrollment in required courses applicable to their program of enrollment to qualify for federal aid.
 Academic or elective credits not required for degree completion are ineligible for federal aid.